mrehkopf/vcs/doxygen/main-page.md

 # Main Page

 ## Introduction
 Welcome to VCS's technical documentation!
-These documents aim to provide architectural and code-level information about VCS to developers.

-VCS is a handy application by Tarpeeksi Hyvae Soft for controlling certain models of Datapath's Vision range of video capture cards.
-(Neither Tarpeeksi Hyvae Soft nor VCS are associated with Datapath nor are there any endorsements.)
+These docs aim to provide architectural and code-level information about VCS to developers -- although their contents are fairly sparse and scattered at the moment.

-You can find VCS's source code repository on GitHub here: https://www.github.com/leikareipa/vcs/.
-The repository includes end-user documentation.
+The VCS source code repository and end-user documentation can be found on GitHub, [github.com/leikareipa/vcs/](https://www.github.com/leikareipa/vcs/).

 ## Layout of documentation